deployd/AwaitScript/README.md

     console.log("Loaded file", file);

 I'll start with `if` statements, and slowly try to support more, like `try/catch`, `for` and `while`.
 Keep in mind that for iterating over loops, the [async](https://github.com/caolan/async) library will be ideal due to AwaitScript's compatability with Node.

-### Parallel processes

-You should be able to use the `defer` keyword to start an asynchronous operation and get its result later.

-Syntax:

-    var file1 = defer fs.readFile('myfile.txt', 'utf-8')
-      , file2 = defer fs.readFile('myotherfile.txt', 'utf-8');

-    console.log(await file1 + " " + await file2);

-### Anonymous awaits

-Syntax:

-    console.log((await fs.stat('myfile.txt')).size);

-Right now you can only use `await` as a procedural function call, or assign its result to a variable.
-Ideally, you could insert `await [function]` anywhere into your code and use its value inline.

 ### Support for non-conventional callbacks